ef3d0c3e/nml-nvim/README.md

 # Nvim integrations for the NML language server

 # Current support
- * `textDocument/coceal` allows the server to specify concealed blocks.
+ * `textDocument/conceal` allows the server to specify concealed ranges.
+ * `textDocument/style` allows the server to create custom highlights for ranges.

 # Installation
  * using `lazy`: